HHS-AHRQ/MEPS/R/README.md

 ## Data years 1996-2016: SAS XPORT format

 For data years prior to 2017, ASCII and SAS transport (XPORT) file formats were released for the MEPS public use files.
-Since the required R programming statements are not available for the ASCII data files for these years, the <b>SAS transport (.ssp)</b> formats are the recommended file type.
+Since the required R programming statements are not available for the ASCII data files for these years, the <b>SAS transport (.ssp)</b> formats are the recommended file type (excluding the 2016 Medical Conditions file).

 These files can be read into R using the `read.xport` function from the `foreign` package.
 In the following example, the SAS XPORT format of the 2016 Dental Visits file (<b>h188b.ssp</b>) has been downloaded from the MEPS website, unzipped, and saved in the local directory <b>C:/MEPS</b>.